top of page

 The Therapeutic Relationship

-In Psychodynamic Therapy, patterns of thought, feeling and behaviour that have developed over time are examined closely.
-The intention is to become more aware, develop insight, and work on shifting these patterns towards a healthier way of experiencing ourselves and relating to others.
 These tendencies will manifest in how you interact with your world and your relationships, including your relationship with the therapist, where you might find yourself having strong opinions or feelings about the therapy, or even the therapist themselves.
-In essence, the therapy room becomes a laboratory, where you can explore your relationship patterns in a safe way, with a view to repairing and healing.
+In essence, the therapy room becomes a laboratory, where you can safely explore relationship patterns, with a view to repairing and healing.

 Transference, the unconscious redirection of feelings, beliefs and desires from one person to another, is an essential aspect of the therapeutic process in Psychodynamic Therapy.
 Psychoanalytic theory holds that transference from early (e.g., parental) to current relationships is continually occurring, and is the basis for presenting difficulties.
 Basically, when a person meets someone that reminds them of a significant person from their past, they unconsciously assume the new person has similar characteristics and motivations.
 The individual will then treat and react to the new person with the same behaviors and feelings they had with the original person, transferring reactions to past experiences onto a new situation.